Skip to main content

 Keep it consistent

 One major thing about a habit is that it’s the same every time you do it.
 You don’t lock your door a different way every day, and you probably cook dinner at around the same time every day.
 You may want to follow this lead when you’re starting an investment habit—keep as many things consistent as possible.
 The amount you invest, the day you invest, even the time you log in to make your purchases.
-The more consistent you can make your habit, the easier it will be to bed it in forever.
+The more consistent you can make your habit, the less likely you are to forget it.
 But if you find it tricky to remember to invest regularly, you can always try an auto-invest order to help put your investing on repeat!

 This also ties really well to an investment strategy called dollar-cost averaging.
 Dollar-cost averaging is when you invest the same amount on a regular basis, regardless of what the price is—it’s a way to invest consistently and average out the short-term ups and downs of the share market!